poissonconsulting/nrp/README.md

                                      show_detection_limits = TRUE)
 ```

-There are additional funtions in the nrp package that allow for easy
+There are additional functions in the nrp package that allow for easy
 downloading of other tables in the database.

 ``` r